jmfrank/recurrent_conv_net/README.md

 # recurrent_spot_net
 a recurrent convolutional neural network for nascent-transcription spot detection.

-This is a simple recurrent convolutional neural network used for recognizing nascent transcription pulses.
+This is a recurrent convolutional neural network used for recognizing nascent transcription pulses.
 By using a recurrent CNN, we can detect very faint spots that are on the tail ends of a transcription burst.
+Because these pulses are relatively small features, typical down-sampling / upsampling approaches (i.e. U-net) cannot be applied as the feature can become lost in down-sampling.
+Further, the pixel-limited nature of the features mean the majority of pixels are background, and the loss function must only be taken for pixels near the features to put more weight on foreground pixels.

 The 'data' folder contains 2D time-series images of individual nuclei that show nascent transcription bursts.
 The data files contain the results of a optimized semantic segmentation and human-corrected results.
 Using utils.load_data.SEG_RNN will provide the raw images, labels, spot-masks (used as weights), and cell-masks for training and validation.
 (First, use the preprocess_spots.ipynb notebook to create the pickle file).